johnwmillr/johnwmillr.github.io/_posts/2017-08-21-scraping-genius-lyrics.markdown

 description: trying to get the post to show up.
 ---

 [Genius.com](https://www.genius.com) is a fun website.
 If you aren't familiar with it, Genius hosts a bunch of song lyrics and lets users highlight and annotate passages from those lyrics with interpretations, explanations, and references.
 Originally called RapGenius.com and devoted to lyrics from rap and hip-hop songs, the website now includes lyrics and annotations from most genres of music.
-You can figure out what ["Words are flowing out like endless rain into a paper cup"](https://genius.com/3287551) from *Across the Universe* really means, or what Nonname was referring to when she said *["Moses wrote my name in gold and Kanye did the eulogy"](https://genius.com/10185147)*.
+You can figure out what "[Words are flowing out like endless rain into a paper cup](https://genius.com/3287551)"" from *Across the Universe* really means, or what Nonname was referring to when she said "[Moses wrote my name in gold and Kanye did the eulogy](https://genius.com/10185147)".

 It turns out it's not too difficult to start pulling data from the Genius website.
 Genius provides an API that allows nerds to programmatically access song and artist data from their website.
 What the Genius API *doesn't* provide, however, is a way to download the lyrics themselves.
 With a little help from [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) though, we're able to grab the song lyrics without too much more work.

-Let's get started.
 You can download [this Jupyter notebook]({{site.url}}/assets/code/scraping-genius-lyrics.ipynb) to follow along with the code in this post.
-You can also head over to my [LyricsGenius repository](https://github.com/johnwmillr/LyricsGenius) to check out the full python package.
+Head over to my [LyricsGenius repository](https://github.com/johnwmillr/LyricsGenius) to check out the full Python package.

 ### tl;dr ###
 I wrote a Python package that wraps the Genius.com API and makes it easy to download song lyrics.